CLaughter/HW18-scraping/README.md

 # All the News That's Fit to Scrape

-## Overview

-### This assignment is creating a web app that lets users view and leave comments on the latest news without actually writing any articles; rather, using Mongoose and Cheerio scrape news from another site utilizing the following:

-* express

-* express-handlebars

-* *mongoose

-* cheerio

-* axios

-### mLab is remote MongoDB database that Heroku supports natively.
+### This is a webscraper app built from scratch.
+It will store the scraped data using MongoDB.
+The backend is written in Javascript running on NodeJS.
+Several libraries are used on the backend including Express, Axios, and Cheerio.
+Bootstrap is used for styling the front-end and JQuery sends requests to the backend.
+Finally, the app is deployed on Heroku with mLab (remote MongoDB database that Heroku supports natively).

 ### Whenever a user visits your site, the app will scrape news articles from a news outlet and displays the following information for each article: